f5devcentral/f5-big-iq-lab/docs/class1/module3/lab2.rst

 7. Select ``AS3-F5-HTTPS-offload-lb-existing-cert-template-big-iq-default-<version>`` AS3 Template and
    click the arrow to get it in the **'Selected'** section.
 Then, select **Save & Close**.

+.. warning:: Manually select and remove the ``undefined [API only]`` entries from the Selected column if needed.

 8. Logout as **david** and log back in as **paula** and click **Create** application.

 9. Select Create Application to Create an Application Service: